aau-cns/flight_stack_env/README.md

 ```

 ### Existing SkiffOS Workspace
-Add the flightstack environment to your additional SkiffOS configs
+Add the flight stack environment to your additional SkiffOS configs

 ```bash
 mkdir -p skiff_configs/ && cd skiff_configs/
 git pull https://github.com/aau-cns/flight_stack_env.git flightstack
 ```

-This can be used as part of [SkiffOS](https://github.com/skiffos/skiffos) as an config.
-Before compiling skiffos add this directory to the `SKIFF_EXTRA_CONFIGS_PATH`
+This can be used as part of [SkiffOS](https://github.com/skiffos/skiffos) as a config.
+Before compiling SkiffOS add this directory to the `SKIFF_EXTRA_CONFIGS_PATH`

 ```bash
 cd skiff_configs/